Who Is Eligible for Regulation A + Offerings? Posted by Brenda Hamilton, Securities Lawyer

 - Issuers of fractional undivided interests in oil or gas rights, or similar interests in other mineral rights;

-- Issuers that are required to, but that have not, filed with the Commission the ongoing reports required by the rules under Regulation A+ during the two years immediately preceding the filing of a new offering statement (or for such shorter period that the Issuer was required to file such reports);
+- Issuers that are required to, but have not filed with the Commission the ongoing reports required by the rules under Regulation A+ during the two years immediately preceding the filing of a new offering statement (or for such shorter period that the Issuer was required to file such reports);

 - Issuers that are or have been subject to an order by the Commission denying, suspending, or revoking the registration of a class of securities pursuant to Section 12(j) of the Exchange Act that was entered within five years before the filing of the offering statement; and